egomobile/swagger-ui-cli/README.md

 ### Scripts

-If have a complex logic to build an [OpenAPI](https://www.openapis.org/) document, maybe it is separated into multiply sources and parts, you can execute JavaScript code, which runs in the same Node.js environment as the application.
+If you have a complex logic to build an [OpenAPI](https://www.openapis.org/) document, maybe it is separated into multiply sources and parts, you can execute JavaScript code, which runs in the same Node.js environment as the application.

 In that case, you have to start the application with `--allow-scripts` flag.